 - Pupil response to light

 A routine eye exam normally checks visual acuity for refractive errors.

 Ensure Your Eye Health

 Often, patients don't think about their eye health until a vision problem develops.
 However, ocular health involves more than just visual acuity.
-We encourage you to schedule comprehensive eye exams for your entire family with our eye doctors in West Palm Beach, FL.
+We encourage you to schedule comprehensive eye exams in West Palm Beach, FL, for your entire family with our eye doctors.
 Bentz Eye Center uses the latest technologies and tests to check your eyes so we can detect any concerns and provide treatment as soon as possible.

 FSA Money About to Expire?
 Why Not Use It On Your Eyes?